tamasdd19/classBook/README.md

 <p>Upon launching the ClassBook application, you will be presented with a login page.
 Enter your username and password to access the system.
 Depending on your user role (student or professor), you will have access to different features and functionalities.</p>

+<p>It is not connected to any server, the informations are from the database.db file in the main folder.</p>

 <p>Navigate through the menus by clicking on the desired options.
 Follow the on-screen instructions to interact with the system and perform various tasks such as viewing student data, grades, professor data, and assigning grades.</p>